-Transcript constructs a replica of the host's DOM when it encounters a JSOP_BEGIN_TX instruction in the bytecode stream.
-It clones nodes in the host's DOM tree, and iterates over each node in the host's DOM to copy references to any event handlers and dynamically-attached JavaScript properties associated with the node.
+Transcript constructs a replica of the host's DOM when it encounters a JSOP\BEGIN\TX instruction in the bytecode stream.
+It clones nodes in the host's DOM to copy references to any event handlers and dynamically-attached JavaScript properties associated with the node.
 If a guest attempts to modify an event handler associated with a node, the reference is rewritten to point to the function object in the transaction's write set.

-Crom [35] also implemented DOM cloning for speculative execution (albeit not for the purpose of mediating untrusted code).
+Crom [33] also implemented DOM cloning for speculative execution (albeit not for the purpose of mediating untrusted code).
 Unlike Crom, which implemented DOM cloning as a JavaScript library, Transcript implements cloning in the browser itself.
 This feature simplifies several issues that Crom's designers faced (e.g., cloning DOM-level 2 event handlers) and also allows efficient cloning.